-The LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, plus) community make up 15% of the world’s population.
-This is most likely vastly underreported, and it likely makes up a much more significant chunk of the world’s population.
-More than likely, you have LGBTQ+ family, friends, acquaintances, baristas, and—of course—patients
+The LGBTQ+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, plus) community reportedly makes up 15% of the world’s population.
+However, this number is most likely vastly underreported, and LGBTQ+ people likely make up a much more significant segment of the world’s population.
+You probably have LGBTQ+ family, friends, acquaintances, co-workers, baristas and, of course, patients.

-Some of this advice may not feel like something you—as a clinician—have full control over, but that’s ok.
-You take the time to educate those around you and advocate to actionable suggestions to your leadership.
+Some of this advice may not feel like something you—as a clinician—have full control over, but that’s okay.
+You take the time to educate those around you and advocate actionable suggestions to your leadership.

 Have your policies prominently posted about nondiscrimination in the waiting rooms of hospitals and doctor’s offices.
 Let your patients know as soon as they walk in that the staff is welcoming and accepting of all genders and sexual orientations, so they can feel more comfortable.
 Display your policies and procedures or have a patient sign them in their admission paperwork.
 Posting the policies is only half the battle.
 Make sure all of your peers know that actions speak louder than words, and remind them to treat LGBTQ+ patients with the same care and thoughtfulness that you would treat anyone.

 All healthcare staff, including front desk workers, patient transporters and everyone in between, should be given training regarding care for LGBTQ+ patients.
 This training should include the definitions for things like gender and orientation, the differences between them and what all the letters in LGBTQIA stand for.
 For those in direct patient care, more intense training should be given on how to interact with the utmost respect and how to complete health screenings based on biological gender in a sensitive and caring manner.
 There are continuing education programs based on LGBTQ+ care that you can take on your own to improve your practice.